slukits/tddflow/01_run.md

-# Ran
+# Run

 If we develop a testing tool we want to be confident that it works properly and we want to start using it as quickly as possible.
 Hence the tests of a suite should be run a falsy assertion should fail a test and a failed test should be reported.
 Making these three things work in a minimal manner allows us to use the testing tool.
 So lets start with the behavior

 "a suite's test methods are executed on a (suite) test run"

 This is already a quite big first step.
 But lets feel bold today and see if we find something smaller along the way.
 Please note I already